Qorvo/qpg-openthread/README.md

 #### QPG6100

 Thread examples are available for the QPG6100 Development Kit board.
-See [QPG6100 instructions](qpg6100/doc/README.md) to setup an OpenThread application on these platforms.
+See [QPG6100 instructions](qpg6100/doc/README.md) to setup an OpenThread application on this platform.

 All files required are stored in this repository under